microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/03-BuildPipeline.md

     1. Use the classic editor to create a pipeline without YAML

-    2. Select the repo that was imported above
+    2. Select the repo that was imported in the previous challenge

     3. Create an Empty Job